 Throughout the history of HIV/AIDS, there are many moments that stand out as bold acts of courage that forever changed the course of the epidemic.
-Needle exchange in San Francisco is certainly at the top of the list.
+Syringe access in San Francisco is certainly at the top of the list.

-The program began in the city in 1988 when a group of people recognized they needed to do something to stop the spread of HIV among injection drug users.
+The city’s first needle exchange program began in the city in 1988 when a group of people recognized they needed to do something to stop the spread of HIV among people who inject drugs.
 Acting against the law, they created Prevention Point—an all-volunteer, street-based operation.

-The program provided clean syringes in exchange for dirty ones, as well as other safer injection supplies such as bleach, cotton, and alcohol wipes.
+The program provided sterile syringes as well as other safer injection supplies such as bleach, cotton and alcohol wipes.
 It also offered condoms and referrals to drug treatment programs and social services.

-At the time, Californians were not legally permitted to posses syringes without a prescription.
-So in the beginning needle exchange operated as an act of civil disobedience.
-But the founding members of Prevention Point were willing to take that risk to save lives, and in doing so they created a legacy of better health on the streets of San Francisco.
+At the time, Californians were not legally permitted to possess syringes without a prescription.
+So in the beginning syringe access operated as an act of civil disobedience.
+The founding members of Prevention Point were willing to take that risk to save lives, and in doing so they created a legacy of better health on the streets of San Francisco.

 For nearly four years, Prevention Point operated totally underground.
-Volunteers actually used a baby carriage to transport clean syringes to neighborhoods that needed them most.
-Eventually, noticing the health benefits of needle exchange and its power to stop the spread of HIV, the city caught up with the times.
+Volunteers actually used a baby carriage to transport sterile syringes to neighborhoods that needed them most.
+They partnered with researchers and collected data to document health benefits of syringe access and its power to stop the spread of HIV.

 In March of 1992, under the leadership of then-Mayor Frank Jordan, the City of San Francisco declared a public health emergency and committed $138,000 to Prevention Point.
-It was a bold statement from the city’s top elected official and became the first step toward the creation of a comprehensive harm-reduction program that included needle exchange and other prevention tools.
+It was a bold statement from the city’s top elected official and became the first step toward the creation of a comprehensive harm-reduction programs that include syringe access and other prevention tools.

 “The actions that San Francisco took back in 1992 to move toward the legalization of needle exchange cannot be understated,” said Gray.
-“That was 20 years ago, and still in some California counties today people who operate needle exchange programs face arrest for trying to distribute sterile syringes.
+“That was 20 years ago, and still in some California counties today people who operate syringe access programs face arrest for trying to distribute sterile syringes.
 San Francisco truly was a leader in this effort.”

 Black & white photos copyright Gary Wagner (garywagner.com)